 For shortcrust pastry, I would recommend that you use weight measurement rather than volume as it is more precise and will ensure optimum results.

-The amount of dough in this recipe is enough for a 24-cm or 9-inch pie pan, or slightly larger.
-Roll out the dough to the size of the pan plus the depth.
-To transfer the dough into the pan, loosely wrap it around the rolling pin and then unwrap it onto the pan.
+This recipe makes enough dough for a 24-cm (9-inch) pie pan or slightly larger.
+Roll it out to cover the base and sides of your pan.
+To transfer the dough, loosely wrap it around your rolling pin, then unroll it onto the pan.

 Some recipes you may want to try with this vegan pie crust: